lightningWhite/WeatherAndEMFSensingStation/readme.md

 vertical mode when it turns on, change it to vertical mode, press and hold the power button to turn off the device, then press and hold the power button to turn it back on.
 Then restart the Raspberry Pi to be sure that correct data collection will begin.
-The EMF sensor should start up in the same mode as when it was turned off in this manner.
-Having the EMF sensor in vertical mode is required for proper functionality of the EMF sensing station.
-For any questions about operating the EMF sensor, visit this documentation page:
+The EMR sensor should start up in the same mode as when it was turned off in this manner.
+Having the EMR sensor in vertical mode is required for proper functionality of the EMR sensing station.
+For any questions about operating the EMR sensor, visit this documentation page:

 https://www.gqelectronicsllc.com/GQ-EMF-360V2-380V2-390_UserGuide.pdf